-Telefonica SA (TEF), the former Spanish phone monopoly reeling from plummeting sales at home, is plotting to claw back control from Google Inc. (GOOG) in Latin America.
+Telefonica SA (TEF), the former Spanish phone monopoly reeling from plummeting sales at home, is plotting to claw back control from Google Inc. (GOOG:US) in Latin America.

 “We don’t like the fact that one part of the value chain of our business is tightly controlled,” Carlos Domingo, director of product development at Telefonica’s digital unit, said in an interview.
 “In the case of the emerging countries it’s worse, because it becomes a monopoly by Google.”